The Cube (British game show): Console game

 On 16 November 2012, a Cube game was released on consoles for the first time.
 It was available on the Nintendo Wii, PlayStation 3 and Nintendo 3DS.
 On 1 December 2022, the game was released on Nintendo Switch.
 33 games are playable in this version including two unseen new games: Flight Path (already played in international versions) and Retrace.
 If the Cube is beaten, Extreme Mode is unlocked, featuring more extreme versions of five popular games: Revolution, Pathfinder, Perimeter, Rebound, and Momentum.

 The Cube Live

-On August 2021, The Cube announces that The Cube Live on Manchester Arndale would open in February 2022, alongside Putters in Urban Playground, with total of 12 Cube games.
+In August 2021, The Cube announced that The Cube Live on Manchester Arndale would open in February 2022, alongside Putters in Urban Playground, with a total of 12 Cube games.